"In the end… you really did bring me to Japan."

 Arthur blinked, genuinely surprised by the question.

-"I noticed that Hisui trembled whenever I touched her, so I avoided unnecessary contact."
+"I noticed that Hisui trembled every time I touched her, so I avoided unnecessary contact."

 For a brief moment, silence returned.